 Last week we had a follow up EEG.
 For the first time, it’s CLEAR.
 Those chaotic brain patterns have returned to normal.
 Ecstatic doesn’t even begin to describe the feeling I had when her neurologist read me the results!
 Her entire medical team was so happy that day, they were grinning from ear to ear.
 Sadie rocked her physical exam, gave them full eye contact and acted exactly how a four month baby should.
 They don’t see this often.
 It was an early Christmas present for all of us.

-Credit could be given to science and pharmaceuticals.
-She’s taking medicine, and it’s doing it’s job.
-Credit could be given to Nick and I- her parents.
-We caught it early, considered it an emergency and took her in right away to get a video EEG and confirm her diagnosis, which led to early treatment.
-But I give full credit to God.
+I’m amazed at the miracle that happened right before our eyes.
 Specific prayers were given, and specific prayers were answered.
 Not all babies respond as well to treatment as Sadie has.
 Most babies (>90%) have obvious developmental delay, most before the spasms even start.
 Even with her seizures worsening, she was still progressing.
 She was covered in prayer by so many people, and I’m so grateful.
 Things should be much worse, and I was fully prepared for that.
-So this….this is a miracle.
+God has been so good to us.

 I’m thankful for so much this holiday season.
 I’m thankful for our sweet and faithful friends and family, and even for people we’ve never even met, who have been so faithful in lifting our baby girl up in prayer daily.
 I’m thankful for moms who also have children with epilepsy and have reached out to show me support.
 I’m thankful for the broken relationships that have been mended out of this.
 I’m thankful for a supportive husband, who agreed to let me stay at home full-time with the girls- just one week before all of this started.
 I couldn’t imagine balancing this and work right now.
 I’m thankful for my precious first born daughter, who is so loving and caring toward her little sister.
 She has proudly taken on the role of her protector and I’m am blown away with how affectionate she is with her.
 If Sadie has any problems down the road, I know Carli will be right there beside her, helping her in any way she can.